11 Poets Who Wrote Dirty Verse

 1. T.S.
 Eliot

-Eliot had a reputation for being a stodgy poet, but he’s one of the most well-known Modernists and responsible for some of the most widely read poems in the English language (The Waste Land and The Love Song of J. Alfred Prufrock being two of his most famous).
+Eliot had a reputation for being a stodgy poet, but he’s one of the most well-known Modernists and responsible for some of the most widely read poems in the English language (The Waste Land and The Love Song of J. Alfred Prufrock being two of his most famous, along with the ending of The Hollow Men, which was influenced by Dante and his Divine Comedy).
 But in his early years he wrote a series of scatological limericks including the racist caricature of a well-endowed ruler named “King Bolo.”
 One of the stanzas reads:

 King Bolo’s Royal Body Guard